yadsashel/Telehealth-Collaboration-Platform/README.md

 1. **Sign Up Process:**
    - Navigate to the sign-up page.
    - Select user type (Patient, Doctor, or Nurse).
-   - Fill in required details and complete MFA code.
+   - Fill in the secret code.
    - Upon successful sign-up, the user is redirected to their specific dashboard.

 2. **Login Process:**